-One-page summary of the homily for Christmas Day Holy Mass
+Summary of the homily for Christmas Day Holy Mass (Jn 1:1-18)

 Scripture lessons: The first reading gives us the assurance that, just as Yahweh restored His Chosen People to their homeland after the Babylonian exile, Jesus, the Savior, will restore mankind to the kingdom of God.
 In the second reading, St. Paul tells us how God, Who had conveyed His words to us in the past through His prophets, has now sent His own Son so that He might demonstrate to us humans, by His life, death and Resurrection the real nature of our God.
 John’s Gospel gives us a profoundly philosophical and theological vision of Christ, the result of John’s years of preaching and of meditating on this wondrous mystery of God’s love.
 John presents Jesus as the “Word of God.”
 In Jewish thought, this phrase describes God taking action as in His act of creation of the world.
 The Greeks understood “logos” or the Word of God as an intermediary between God and humanity.
 In the Biblical Christian theology, the word Logos came to be equated with the Second Person of the Trinity.
 While stressing the Divinity of Christ, John leaves no doubt as to the reality of Jesus’ human nature.
 In the Prologue of his Gospel, John introduces the birth of Jesus as the dawning of the Light Who will remove the darkness of evil from the world.
 He records later in his Gospel why light is the perfect symbol of Christmas: Jesus said, “I am the Light of the world,” (Jn 8:12) and “You are the light of the world” (Mt 5:14-16).
 John tells us that God pitched His tent among us, meaning that God makes his home with us, He accompanies us, He lives with us, He shares our joys and our struggles, He eats with us, He becomes a meal for us in the Eucharist.
 The God who “pitched His tent” among us in Bethlehem and continues to live with each of us in our home, our apartment, our religious community or our retirement home, continues to dwell within us.
 That is why we rejoice, celebrating Christmas.
 A student came to a rabbi and said, ‘In the olden days there were people who saw the face of God.
 Why don’t they anymore?’
 The rabbi replied, ‘Because nowadays no one can stoop that low.’
 God keeps company with us.
 “And the Word became flesh and lived among us.”
 (Jn 1.14)